-Baltimore’s Department of Planning provides reliable data to inform city officials, planning staff and community members involved in the planning decision-making process.
+Baltimore’s Department of Planning provides reliable data to inform City officials, Planning staff, and community members involved in the planning decision-making process.

 Baltimore’s housing market typology was developed to assist the City in its efforts to strategically match available public resources to neighborhood housing market conditions.
-The typology is a critical tool used by the Department of Housing’s Vacants to Value program to address city-wide vacant housing challenges.
+A typology is a critical tool used by the Department of Housing’s Vacants to Value program to address city-wide vacant housing challenges.

 The Community Association Directory is a comprehensive listing of community associations in Baltimore City, including citywide non-profits, umbrella organizations, community associations, business associations, and block groups.
 The directory is now fully available online with numerous new features.

-This interactive mapping tool was developed to display real estate development and public investment throughout Baltimore City since 2010.
+This interactive mapping tool was developed to display real estate development and public investment throughout Baltimore City in 2010.
 Users can view project profiles either by entering an address or keyword or by selecting from the dots and boundary areas on the map.